mikemajka/cvblog/contents/experience.md

-### **Electrical Engineer**
+### **Electrical Member**
 **September 2024 – current | University of Toronto RoboSoccer**

-Worked on the development and optimization of large-scale recommendation systems, focusing on algorithm improvements and system efficiency enhancements.
-Contributed to real-time data processing pipelines and model optimization for personalized content delivery.
+Collaborated with interdisciplinary teams to design, prototype, and test electronic systems for autonomous soccer-playing robots.
+Led the development of a microcontroller-based PCB integrating motion, pressure, and light sensors.
+Ensured reliable data acquisition and signal integrity under dynamic conditions.
+Supported rapid iteration cycles and contributed to system integration with mechanical and software subsystems.

 #### Key Contributions:
-- Developed and optimized recommendation algorithms to enhance user engagement and content relevance.
+- Designed and rapid-prototyped a custom microcontroller PCB for robot control.
-- Designed and implemented real-time data processing workflows to improve model inference efficiency.
+- Integrated sensors (motion, pressure, light) to optimize real-time data acquisition.
-- Conducted A/B testing and performance analysis to refine recommendation strategies based on user behavior data.
+- Collaborated with cross-functional teams to ensure seamless system integration.